 What Is the Age Limit to Become a Deputy Sheriff?

 The age limit to become a deputy sheriff varies depending on the jurisdiction and specific requirements set by the hiring agency.
 In many cases, the minimum age requirement is between 18 and 21 years old, as demonstrated by LA County’s minimum for 19.5 years old.
 However, some jurisdictions may have higher age requirements, typically not exceeding 35 years old.
 It's important to note that age restrictions can vary based on factors such as prior law enforcement or military experience.
-In 2014, Chris Davis became the youngest sheriff deputy to be sworn in at age 28, in Pamlico County of North Carolina.
+For example, Alex Bakken became one of Wyoming's youngest sheriffs when he was elected to the role at age 32.

 Additionally, certain positions within the sheriff's department, such as specialized units or supervisory roles, may have different age requirements.
 To pursue a career as a sheriff deputy, it is best to check the specific age requirements set by the hiring agency or consult the local sheriff's department for accurate and up-to-date information.